-A square or rectangular sign, bearing the words "Evacuation System: For Fire and Rescue Services Use Only", should be fixed to the door of the cabinet.
+A square or rectangular sign, bearing the words Evacuation Alert Control & Indicating Equipment "EACIE: For Fire and Rescue Services Use Only", should be fixed to the door of the cabinet.
 The wording should comprise white Sans Serif text, on a red background, with a lower case letter height of at least 10mm.
 The sign should incorporate the red flames pictogram specified for fire-fighting equipment in BS 5499-10.
-The sign should be of metal construction and should be fixed to the door of the cabinet by at least four security screws.
+The sign should be of metal or traffolyte construction and should be fixed to the door of the cabinet by rivets or by at least four security screws.